olange/h3-worldmap/README.md

-# LitElement JavaScript starter

-This project includes a sample component using LitElement with JavaScript.
+# ‹h3-worldmap› Web Component

-This template is generated from the `lit-starter-js` package in [the main Lit repo](https://github.com/lit/lit).
+Based on the `lit-starter-js` package in [the main Lit repo](https://github.com/lit/lit).
 Issues and PRs for this template should be filed in that repo.